KI Open for business.

 So don't be a stranger - come and discover our beautiful Island, sample our way of life and chat with our passionate community.
 We have wineries where the grapes are grown in the most pristine environment on earth, we have our own brewery, so you're guaranteed not to go thirsty, and last but not least there is Kangaroo Island Spirits who just won a major prize for one of their Gin's in London!!

-So yes, we had a devastating fire but we still have over 250 kilometres of pristine coast and beaches for you to enjoy.
+So yes, we had a devastating fire but 6 months after it is recovering.
+We still have over 250 kilometres of pristine coast and beaches for you to enjoy.